sofiane-h/gildedrose-kata-kotlin/README.md

 # Gilded Rose Refactoring Kata

 This project is my solution of the Gilded Rose Refactoring Kata.
-I have made it in Kotlin, this is why I just cloned the original [GitHub project](https://github.com/emilybache/GildedRose-Refactoring-Kata) and only keep the kotlin files and tests related stuff.
+I have made it in Kotlin, this is why I cloned the original [GitHub project](https://github.com/emilybache/GildedRose-Refactoring-Kata) and only keep the Kotlin files and tests related stuff.

 ## Requirements
 See [Gilded Rose Requirements Specification](GildedRoseRequirements.md) file for more information.